Best Stablecoins, Rated and Reviewed for 2024

 Types of Stablecoins

-Just as the government supports fiat currency, so are stablecoins supported by some other asset or authority.
-Here are the types of stablecoins and how they’re supported.
+As the government supports fiat currency, so do stablecoins, which are supported by some other asset or authority.
+Here are the types of stablecoins and how they’re funded.

 Fiat-Backed Stablecoins

 Circle offers USDCoin, a fiat-backed stablecoin.
-This coin can be exchanged on a 1:1 ratio with the US dollar.
+This coin can be exchanged 1:1 with the US dollar.
 It is generally safe, as every USDC is backed by one US dollar.

 Crypto-Backed Stablecoins